SALES PRIVACY NOTICE

 We gather personal information:

-- Directly from you, for example when you call to ask us to market your property for sale (sellers only) or enquire about purchasing a property.
+- Directly from you, for example when you call to ask us and when we call you to market your property for sale (sellers only) or enquire about purchasing a property.

 - By observing how you use our products and services, for example from the transactions and operation of your accounts and services from other organisations such as credit reference and fraud prevention agencies.